sidart/bizdom/_posts/2021-06-18-18th-june-in-goa.md

 A republican government was established in Portugal in 1910 in place of the constitutional monarchy.
 And it did bring some HOPE for their Goan Subjects.
 As they say, Hope helps us to believe that something better awaits us even if we have no idea what that might be.
 ### Hiralal Lohia
 Hiralal Lohia was a Marwari from the Akbarpur village in the Faizabad district of UP.
 Hiralal will soon spend more time with fellow Marwaris nationalist in Bombay than running the business in his town.
-With his mother passing away when he was small, Ram Manohar Lohia was brought up by his grandmother.
+When his wife passed away his kid(Ram Manohar Lohia) was small and was brought up by his grandmother at Akbarpur.

-By the time he was 8-year-old, he also joined his father in Bombay, and thus started working with him side-by-side.
-When Bal Gangadhar Tilak passed away in August 1920, at the age of 10 years he had organised the condolence meeting in his school in Bombay.
+By the time the kid was 8-year-old, he joined his father in Bombay, and thus started working with Hirala side-by-side.
+When Bal Gangadhar Tilak passed away in August 1920, at the age of 10 years Ram Manohar Lohia had organised the condolence meeting in his school in Bombay.

 ### When they met in Germany
 Germany, like Britain, attracted Indian students in the early 20th century.
 Ram Manohar Lohia soon headed to the University of Berlin to do his doctorate in economics with an interesting topic ‘Salt and Satyagraha’.
 Soon, a friend suggested he meet with someone who was doing his Medical studies (Dermatology) in the same University.
 Reason for the meeting was that this Doctor will give him some context on the Salt trade.